Form Container

 Frequently Asked Questions

-The Data Container is the core component for page-data interaction, capable of directly querying and displaying data.
-On our platform, multiple data container components are available, such as ListView, DataView, WdForm, and WdTable.
+Data Container is the core component for interaction between pages and data, enabling direct querying and display of data.
+In our platform, multiple data container components are available for selection, such as ListView, DataView, WdForm, and WdTable.

-The Data Container enables deep integration of data and page components.
-This greatly simplifies data operation processes.
-In addition to providing data, the Data Container also supports common page interaction features, such as pagination loading, loading status, and error prompts.
+Data Containers enable deep integration of data with page components, significantly simplifying data operations.
+In addition to providing data, Data Containers support common page interaction features such as pagination, loading states, and error prompts.

-When using data containers, if a component relies on data returned by the data container, it is recommended to place the component inside the data container component.
-For example, to display an image from a specific field in a data detail, it is better to place the component inside the corresponding data container.
-This way, the data container can automatically handle loading states, loading failures, etc., without needing to worry about rendering timing.
+When using a data container, if a component depends on the data returned by the data container, it is recommended to place the component inside the data container component.
+For example, to display an image from a specific field in a data detail, it's better to place the component inside the corresponding data container.
+This allows the data container to automatically handle loading states, loading failures, and other situations without needing to manage rendering timing.

-If you only need to use the data container to obtain data without performing UI interactions, you can directly use the Query function to query data.
+If you only need to use the Data Container to obtain data without UI interaction, you can directly use the Query function to query data.

 How to prevent duplicate form submissions?

-On the form submit button, create a Boolean variable with a default value of false and bind it to the button's disabled property.
-When the form container's submit event triggers, perform a "variable assignment" to set this variable to true.
+On the form submission button, create a boolean variable with a default value of false and bind it to the button's disabled property.
+When the form container's submit event triggers a "variable assignment", set this variable to true.
 Then, in the success branch, call the data source method to submit the data.
 After successful submission, trigger another "variable assignment" to reset the variable to false.
 During submission, when the variable value is true, the button remains disabled, thus preventing duplicate submissions.

-How do you refresh other components when an event is triggered?
+How to refresh other components when an event is triggered?

-When you need to refresh other components upon an event trigger, bind a variable to the target component's property, for example by referencing this variable in a filter parameter expression.
-Then change the variable's value in the triggering event to update the corresponding target component's content.
+When you need to refresh other components upon an event trigger, you can bind a variable to the target component's properties, such as referencing this variable in filter parameter expressions.
+Then modify the variable's value during the event trigger, thereby updating the content of the corresponding target component.